telerik/kendo-ui-core/docs/controls/charts/how-to/tooltip-for-category-axis-labels.md

 ---
-title: Show tooltip for categoryAxis labels
+title: Show Tooltip for categoryAxis Labels
-page_title: Show tooltip for categoryAxis labels | Kendo UI Charts
+page_title: Show Tooltip for categoryAxis Labels | Kendo UI Charts
-description: "Learn how to show tooltip for categoryAxis labels."
+description: "Learn how to show tooltips for the categoryAxis labels."
-slug: howto_showtooltipforaxislabels
+slug: howto_showtooltipforaxislabels_charts
 ---

-# Show tooltip for categoryAxis labels
+# Show Tooltip for categoryAxis Labels

-The example below demonstrates how to display tooltip for categoryAxis labels via the [drawing API](http://docs.telerik.com/kendo-ui/framework/drawing/overview).
-The tooltip will show when hoverring a categoryAxis label.
+The example below demonstrates how to display a tooltip for `categoryAxis` labels through the [drawing API]({% slug overview_kendoui_drawingapi %}).
+The tooltip is displayed when hovering a `categoryAxis` label.

 ###### Example
 ```html

 	<div id="chart"></div>
     <div class="customTooltip">CustomTooltip</div>
     <script>